 To Burp or Not to Burp: A Cultural Analysis of Acceptance

-Whether you’re leveraging your newfound skills to impress friends, relieve bloating, or challenge Paul Hunn’s world record, all dudes should exercise caution when unleashing their gut gas.
+Whether you’re leveraging your newfound skills to impress friends, relieve bloating and excess gas, or challenge Paul Hunn’s world record, all dudes should exercise caution when unleashing their gut gas.

-Europe: Most European countries, especially France and Italy, are stringent when it comes to table manners.
-Germany, however, is an exception where it’s actually considered impolite if you don’t burp after a meal to express satisfaction.
+Europe: Most European countries, especially France and Italy, are stringent in table manners.
+However, Germany is an exception where it’s actually considered impolite if you don’t burp after a meal to express satisfaction.

 Middle East: It’s not acceptable to burp out loud in most Middle Eastern countries.
-Grab a napkin, head to the bathroom, or save it for later, dude.
+Grab a napkin, or head to the bathroom as the last resort.
+Just save it for later, dude.